Dov-Farber/ParkingTicketApp/README.md

 5. **Retrieve the Public IP Address**:
    After the deployment, Terraform will output the public IP address of the EC2 instance.
 You can also find it in the AWS Management Console under the EC2 section.

+**establish an SSH connection to your EC2 instance**: not sure if this is needed... ssh -i ~/.ssh/parking-key.pem ec2-user@<your-new-ec2-ip>

 ## Testing the App

 1. **Access the App**: